nsanders9022/RepeatWord/README.md

 * Example Output: "The word banana could not be found in the sentence"
 * The input for the searched word is very similar to the word in the sentence but it is not an exact match.

+**The user inputs multiple words and a word to search for and it is case insensitive to account for user mistakes**
+* Example Input: "monkeys like to eat bananas", "Bananas"
+* Example Output: 1
+* The input for the searched word is capitalized but it is still the same as the word in the sentence.

 ## Support and contact details

 Please contact Nicole Sanders at nsanders9022@gmail.com with any questions, concerns, or suggestions.